 The Mitzvah of V'Samechta B'Chagecha requires one to celebrate Yom Tov with his family.
-As such, one should not overly prolong the time he spends at any communal Kiddush or Farbrengen.
+As such, one should not overly prolong time spent at any communal Kiddush or Farbrengen.

-If possible, one avoids starting the meal after the tenth Halachic hour begins (approximately 2:44pm) in order to have an appetite for the Yom-Tov meal of the second night.
+If possible, one avoids starting the meal after the tenth Halachic hour begins (approximately 2:43pm), in order to preserve an appetite and properly enjoy the Yom-Tov meal of the second night.